Skip to content

 Exception Basics

-So far, we have essentially relied on two approaches for handling errors: either using return values to indicate failure (such as a function returning false or an error code), or calling abort to crash the program outright.
-These two approaches barely suffice in small programs, but once the project scales up, their problems become apparent—return value error codes are easily ignored by callers, and assert gets stripped out entirely by the compiler in Release builds.
-What makes things even more troublesome is that if an error occurs deep within a nested call chain, you have to propagate the error code outward layer by layer.
-Every intermediate layer must check and handle it, and the code quickly turns into a giant if Christmas tree.
-(I've seen this thing so many times, it literally makes me want to throw up...)
+So far, we have handled errors in basically two ways: either using return values to indicate failure (such as a function returning -1 or nullptr), or directly calling assert to crash the program.
+These two approaches barely suffice in small programs, but once the project scales up, the problems become apparent—return value error codes are easily ignored by callers, and assert gets stripped out entirely by the compiler in Release builds.
+What's more troublesome is that if an error occurs deep in a nested call chain, you have to propagate the error code outward layer by layer.
+Every intermediate layer must check and handle it, and the code quickly turns into a giant if (error) Christmas tree.
+(Having seen this thing so many times, it honestly makes me want to throw up...)

 C++'s exception mechanism was born to solve this problem.
-It provides a structured error propagation channel—a function can directly throw an exception to report that "something went wrong," and any capable caller along the call chain can catch and handle it.
-The intermediate functions neither need to know about it nor pass it along.
-In this chapter, we start with the most basic throw/try/catch syntax, clarify the hierarchy of standard exception classes, and finally write a complete practical example to tie all the knowledge points together.
+It provides a structured error propagation channel—a function can directly throw an exception to report "something went wrong," and any capable caller along the call chain can catch and handle it.
+The intermediate functions don't need to know about it or pass it through.
+In this chapter, we start with the basic try/catch/throw syntax, clarify the hierarchy of standard exception classes, and finally write a complete practical example to tie all the concepts together.

 Ignition — the throw, try, catch trio

-The core operations of the exception mechanism involve only three keywords. throw is responsible for throwing an exception—the expression that follows it is an exception object, which can be of any copyable type. try marks a code region where "something might go wrong." catch is responsible for catching and handling exceptions thrown within the try region.
+The core operations of the exception mechanism involve only three keywords. throw is responsible for throwing an exception—the expression following it is an exception object, which can be any copyable type. try marks a code region where "something might go wrong." catch is responsible for catching and handling exceptions thrown within the try region.
 Let's look at a minimal example first:

 #include <iostream>